riccar/DevsNetwork/README.md

 gravatar: To display user's pictures in their profiles
 jsonwebtoken: To create and validates tokens for API calls authorization
 mongoose: MongoDB data layer abstraction for easier interaction with DB
 request: To make http requests to other APIs

 ## NPM Dev Packages dependencies

 nodemon: to watch and refresh express files when changed
 concurrently: to run express and react server simultaneously

+## Requirements

+/config/default.json - Use default-sample.json as a guide